Highlights of Italy

 Day 11 — Perugia and Siena

 Leave Umbria today for the equally alluring region of Tuscany.
 Stop along the way in Deruta, known for its prized handpainted Majolica ceramics, and in charming Perugia.
 Late afternoon reach Villa Lecchi, a restored 18thcentury country villa hotel outside Siena.
 Tonight’s dinner at this small family-run lodging is the first of several here featuring savory Tuscan fare.
 (B,D)

 Day 12 — Siena

 Siena's ochre-colored buildings and ancient ramparts evoke the city’s medieval past.
 Spend the day exploring this fascinating medieval city, with its fan-shaped Piazza del Campo, one of Europe’s greatest public squares, and its Duomo, one of Italy’s finest.
 Enjoy a guided walking tour that includes an inside visit to the Duomo, housing masterpieces by Michelangelo and Donatello, then have free time to explore and have lunch on your own.
 Return to the hotel for dinner together.
 (B,D)

 Day 13 — Florence

 A living monument to the Renaissance, Florence is the crown jewel of Tuscany.
 Experience this splendid city on a full-day excursion that includes a morning walking tour.
-Together visit the Galleria dell’Accademia to view Michelangelo’s sublime David, as well as his sculptures for the papal tombs; and the revered Duomo, with its stupendous dome by Brunelleschi.
+Together visit the Galleria dell’Accademia to view Michelangelo’s sublime David, as well as his sculptures for the papal tombs; and visit the revered Duomo, with its stupendous dome by Brunelleschi.
 This afternoon is free to enjoy Florence as you wish before returning to your hotel, where you dine tonight.
 (B,D)

 Day 14 — San Gimignano

 Encounter classic Tuscany today as you visit the hill town of San Gimignano, known for the 13 watchtowers that have left its skyline virtually unchanged since medieval times, and visit the 1300 Museum there.
 Later visit a local winery and enjoy a tasting before returning to your lodgings mid-afternoon.
 (B,D)

 Days 15 & 16 — Venice